Build or Buy Log Management Software?

 Should I really do that or would you rather have me spend time on new features?”

 So their initial pain is all about centralising and finding granular information much faster.
 This is typically what they expect from a log analyzer.
-They are suffering first and foremost from the time lost searching and the frustration it is generating.
+They are suffering first and foremost from the time lost in searching and the frustration it is generating.

 To solve this, people typically think of centralizing all those log files and putting a search engine on it.
 Et voilà, you would then have your own log analyzer.
 Great.
 It doesn’t look like rocket science.
 You’ve got many options here, from open source solutions, SaaS tools and even on-premises appliances.
 Sometimes the initial need even includes a bit of compliance.
 And the same solution range works.
 So what’s the big deal about developing a logging strategy and choosing build vs buy a log management system?